Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Simple analytical estimate

-Let us first predict the analytical form for the $(\beta_2,\gamma)$ dependencies using a simple heuristic argument.
+I first predict the analytical form for the $(\beta_2,\gamma)$ dependencies using a simple heuristic argument.
 For small deformation $\beta_2$, the values of $d_{\perp}$ and ${\bm \epsilon}_2$ in a given event are expected to have the following form:

-where the scalar $\delta_d$ and vector ${\bm \epsilon}_0=\varepsilon_0e^{i2\Phi_{2;0}}$ are values without deformation effects, which in UCC collisions are dominated by the random fluctuations of nucleons positions but in non-central collisions are also affected by the impact-parameter-dependent average shape of the overlap.
-The $p_0$ and ${\bm p}_{2}$ are phase space factors controlled by the Euler angles $\Omega=\phi\theta\psi$ of the two nuclei, and they also contain the $\gamma$ parameter.
+where the scalar $\delta_d$ and vector ${\bm \epsilon}_0=\varepsilon_0e^{i2\Phi_{2;0}}$ are values for spherical nuclei, which in UCC collisions are dominated by random fluctuations of nucleons positions but in noncentral collisions are also affected by the impact-parameter-dependent average shape of the overlap.
+The $p_0$ and ${\bm p}_{2}$ are phase-space factors controlled by the Euler angles $\Omega=\phi\theta\psi$ of the two nuclei; they also contain the $\gamma$ parameter.
 For example, in collision of prolate nuclei (see left of the middle row of Fig~\ref{fig:1}), $|p_0|$ and $|{\bm p}_{2}|$ are largest for the ``body-body'' orientation and smallest for the ``tip-tip'' orientation.
 Since the fluctuation of $\delta_d$ (${\bm \epsilon}_0$) is uncorrelated with $p_0$ (${\bm p}_{2}$), an average over collisions with different Euler angles is expect to give the following expression for the variances